 Minnesota State Grant spending also relies upon estimated tuition and fee increases for each institution type.
 Information about tuition and fee increases for fiscal years 2012 and 2013 is gathered from institutional and system representatives by November and February of each year.
 It is important to remember that tuition increases have a compounding effect.
-Table 8 below details actual tuition and fee increases for State Grant calculations as reported by institutions as of February of 2011 and tuition and fee increase estimates utilized by the agency in projections of spending.
+Table 8 below details actual tuition and fee increases for State Grant calculations as reported by institutions and tuition and fee increase estimates utilized by the agency in projections of spending.